 Tips – 1: Know the USDA Plant Hardiness Zone

 Knowing the plant’s hardiness zone is very important to ripen your tomatoes on the vine.
-It helps you to count total frost-free sunny days you will get in a growing season in your local area according to the USDA plant hardiness zone map.
+It helps you to count the total frost-free sunny days you will get in a growing season in your local area according to the USDA plant hardiness zone map.

 Tips – 2: Understand the Tomato Variety